Last Updated: Jul 1, 2019

 - To ensure that any employee of the JUA with access to Federal tax information has met all the requirements of the prerequisites of the Department of Revenue to gain access to that information

-SB 720 was referred to the Senate Banking and Insurance Committee on June 4, 2019.
-The Pennsylvania Medical Society (PAMED) will continue to monitor the status of this bill and provide updates.
+The Pennsylvania Medical Society (PAMED) will continue to monitor the status of the legislation and provide updates.

 You can read about prior events concerning the JUA in PAMED’s JUA Timeline of Events here.